Skip to content

 if self.settings.explain:

-explainer = Explainer.from_trainer(self)
+explainer = Explainer(self.settings.output_dir)

 # Save Settings